effectai/effect-network/constitution/constitution.md

 controversy, or claim arising out of, relating to or in connection with the Constitution or the DAO, including with respect to the formation, applicability, breach, termination, validity or enforceability thereof (“Dispute”).
-All resolutions are subject to final approval by the Genesis Guard.
+All resolutions are subject to final approval by the High Guard.
 If the Parties to any Dispute are unable to resolve a Dispute within ninety (90) days of notice of such Dispute being received by all Parties thereof, such Dispute shall be finally settled by High Guard Arbitration, as defined hereinafter.

 &nbsp;&nbsp;&nbsp; **14.2** High Guard Arbitration: Any Dispute not resolved